thin-edge/thin-edge.io/docs/src/architecture/data-model.md

     - `samples`, carry a single value or set of values, all taken at a single point in time
       - `values` can be a mix of numbers, strings or booleans
         - optionally each value can have a `type name`
-      - `timestamp` (conform to ISO 8601), that indicates when values were sampled
+      - `timestamp` (conform to ISO 8601), that indicates when values were sampled;
+         when not provided, thin-edge.io uses the current system time as the time of the sample
     - TODO: not yet supported: list of units per sample's values
     - TODO: not yet supported: source
   * **behaviour of a measurement:**